-- 1. Stipulated Continuances: After the Request for Order has been served, three (3) continuances requested by a party may be obtained by stipulation. - 2.
-Continuances for Good Cause: Except as provided in paragraph (e)(1), a request for continuance of Request for Orders hearings must be supported by good cause.
-An ex parte request to continue a Request for Orders hearing must be on the Judicial Council form FL-306 Request to Continue Hearing (an Extend Emergency Orders).
-The party filing an ex parte request to continue a Request for Orders hearing must follow the notice and filing procedures set forth in local rule 4.4(c) and 4.4(d).
+- 1. Stipulated Continuances: After a Request for Order has been served, three (3) continuances requested by a party may be obtained by stipulation. - 2.
+Continuances for Good Cause: Except as provided in paragraph (e)(1), a request for continuance of a hearing on a Request for Order must be supported by good cause.
+An ex parte request to continue a Request for Orders hearing must be made on Judicial Council form FL-306 Request to Continue Hearing (an Extend Emergency Orders).
+The party filing an ex parte request to continue a Request for Order hearing must follow the notice and filing procedures set forth in local rule 4.4(c) and 4.4(d).

 f.
-Hearings on Request for Orders
+Hearings on Request for Order